 MaxCompute SQL is suitable for various scenarios.
 The massive data (GB, TB, or EB level) must be processed based on an offline batch calculation.
 It takes several seconds or even minutes to schedule after a job is submitted.
 Therefore, MaxCompute SQL is preferred for services that process tens of thousands of transactions per second..

-The syntax of MaxCompute SQL is similar to SQL.
-It can be considered as a subset of standard SQL.
-But MaxCompute SQL is not equivalent to a database, which has no database characteristics in many aspects, such as transaction, primary key constraints, index, and so on.
+The MaxCompute SQL syntax is similar to SQL and can be considered as a subset of standard SQL.
+However, the MaxCompute SQL must not be confused with a database.
+It does not have database characteristics including transactions, primary key constraints, indexes, and so on.
 The maximum size of SQL in MaxCompute is 2 MB.

 MaxCompute SQL allows conversion between data types.
 The conversion methods include explicit type conversion and implicit type conversion.
 For more information, see Type Conversion.

 - Explicit conversions: Uses CAST to convert a value type to the other.